 If you have made the shortlist, the BCI will then make contact to find out if you are attending the awards ceremony.
 If you are unable to make the event, we will ask you to provide us with contact details of someone who could collect your award on your behalf if you win.

 Each of the judges ranks the entries in order of preference.
 The winner will be the entry with most 1st places.
 If these are tied then 2nd places, 3rd places etc. will be taken into account.
 If there is a tie then the Head of Judges will have a casting vote.

 If there is only 1 entry for a category then judges will be asked to recommend whether any award should be made or not.

 No, feedback is not given on submissions.

-If a person or an organization wins an award in the same category on 3 occasions (regional or global) then they are entered into the Hall of Fame.
-For the following 3 years they are unable to enter that category in any region.
+If a person wins an award in the same category on 3 occasions (regional or global) then they are entered into the Hall of Fame.
+For the following 3 years individuals will be unable to enter that category in any region.